Staff and Board of Directors

-In this role, Dr. Roncone will manage the day-to-day operations of Marfa Contemporary and serve as local spokesperson.
+Dr. Roncone will manage the day-to-day operations of Marfa Contemporary and serve as local spokesperson.
 Dr. Roncone will develop, devise and implement all of the K-12 Children's programs for the gallery and outreach as well as the Artist-in-Residence Programs both National and International.
-Other responsibilities include exchange programs, curator, hosting visiting artists, speakers, guest curators and scholars, assisting with the development and growth of educational activities and community outreach, and actively seeking cultural, educational and artistic partnerships locally and internationally.
+Other responsibilities include exchange programs, curator, hosting visiting artists, speakers, guest curators and scholars, and actively seeking cultural, educational and artistic partnerships locally and internationally.
 Dr. Roncone has curated exhibits for Marfa Contemporary and contributes to the selection of artists for exhibitions programming.

 Roncone earned her Ph.D. in the History of Art at The University of St. Andrews in Scotland.

 Dr. Roncone is the most recent recipient of the coveted Solomon R. Guggenheim Hilla Rebay International Curatorial Fellowship training in the Curatorial Departments of the Solomon R. Guggenheim Museum, NYC; Guggenheim Bilbao, Spain; and The Peggy Guggenheim Collection, Venice.

-She has distinguished herself as an expert in 20th Century Abstract Expressionism under the guidance of world-renowned art historian Dr. David Anfam, and has served as a part-time lecturer for the Dept. of Art History at the University of St. Andrews from 2007 through 2011.
+She has distinguished herself as an expert in 20th Century Abstract Expressionism, her Doctoral thesis having been examined by world-renowned art historian Dr. David Anfam, and has served as a part-time lecturer for the Dept. of Art History at the University of St. Andrews from 2007 through 2011.

 Her Ph.D. thesis was “Jackson Pollock 1930-1955: The Influence of the Old Masters.”

 Dr. Roncone is a published author with numerous articles appearing in various arts industry publications including Artes Magazine and The Burlington Magazine.

 She is a member of the Association of Art Historians, the College Art Association and the Scottish Society of Art Historians.